Fever (1999 film)

-Fever (1999) is a psychological thriller written and directed by Alex Winter and starring Henry Thomas, David O'Hara, Teri Hatcher and Bill Duke.
+Fever is a 1999 American psychological thriller independent film written and directed by Alex Winter, and starring Henry Thomas, David O'Hara, Teri Hatcher and Bill Duke.

 Plot

 Nick Parker (Henry Thomas) is a struggling young artist suffering a mental and physical breakdown.
 When a violent murder happens in his apartment building, it pushes him to the edge of sanity.
 Suspected by his sister (Teri Hatcher) and tracked by a police detective (Bill Duke), Nick begins to think he may have committed the murder himself except for the appearance of a mysterious drifter (David O'Hara) who has moved in upstairs.
 Is he a witness or a murderer, and was it all a setup or illusion?
 The bottom line is: Who can you trust when you can no longer trust yourself?